Iced Cinnamon Dolce Latte (Starbucks Copycat)

 Using a mason jar instead of a shaker will have the same result, but you’ll have one less thing to wash.

-• Use instant powder instead.
+• Use instant coffee powder.
 This is great if you don’t have a coffee maker or are short on time.
 Be sure it’s labeled espresso and not a regular brew.

 • Add a little decadence.
-A swirl of whipped cream and an extra sprinkle of cinnamon really puts this beverage over the top!
+A swirl of whipped cream and an extra dash of cinnamon really puts your cinnamon dolce latte over the top!

-What’s the difference between this and a Starbucks cinnamon dolce latte?
+What’s the difference between this and a cinnamon dolce latte from Starbucks?

-Just the syrup!
-Instead of their bottled version, this recipe uses a homemade blend of pantry staples.
+Instead of bottled Starbucks cinnamon dolce syrup, this recipe uses a homemade blend of pantry staples.

 For a sugar-free version, replace the brown sugar with your preferred alternative sweetener.